-If you are a shareholder of the Company and your shares are registered directly in your name with the Company's transfer agent, Equity Stock Transfer, you are considered, with respect to those shares, the shareholder of record, and the proxy materials and proxy card are being sent directly to you by the Company.
-If you are a shareholder of record, you may attend the 2018 Annual Meeting to be held on , and vote your shares in person, rather than signing and returning your proxy.
+If you are a shareholder of the Company and your shares are registered directly in your name with the Company's transfer agent, Equity Stock Transfer, you are considered, with respect to those shares, the shareholder of record, and the proxy materials and proxy card, attached hereto as Appendix C, are being sent directly to you by the Company.
+If you are a shareholder of record, you may attend the 2018 Annual Meeting to be held on December 11, and vote your shares in person, rather than signing and returning your proxy.